PLC Ladder Programming Training Course

 Programming and Operating Fanuc and Epson Robots

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level to advanced-level engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for intermediate to advanced engineers and technicians who want to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial use.

 By the end of this training, participants will be able to: